crispy-pepper/SpamJam/README.md

 ## Functions
 - Buy and collect different flavoured jams - level up and earn berries
    - Different symbols, colours, expressions, and movement
-- Tracks body features and turns "making" jam into an excercise mini game
+- Tracks body features and turns "making" jam into an exercise mini game
-- After a period of time (set by the user), SpamJam goes into "locked mode" where an extremely loud siren plays until excercise is completed and the user cannot close the fullscreened excercise window
+- After a period of time (set by the user), SpamJam goes into "locked mode" where an extremely loud siren plays until exercise is completed and the user cannot close the fullscreened exercise window

 ## How it was built
 The python libraries `opencv` and `mediapipe` where used to process and capture the landmarks while `pygame` was used to make the user interface and game.
 It is split up into 3 "pages": the main menu, the shop, and the gameplay (seperate window).
 Objects were created for each of the characters and buttons.
 The gameplay window was written as a seperate library `pp.py` where the sequences of the gameplay were stored and run. `Data.py` was used to store the games process. <br>